yeticave/BlazeGears/readme.txt

   V. Version History
 --------------------------------------------------------------------------------

+  - Version 1.0.2-s, July 17th, 2012
+    - Fixed the bug where the BlazeGears.Class.__super__ method wouldn't do anything, when it can't find the sought method.
+Now it will throw an error in such a case.
+    - Fixed the bug where the BlazeGears.createEntity method wouldn't do anything, if the suggested entity ID was already in use.
+Now it will throw an error in such a case.

   - Version 1.0.1-s.1, February 3rd, 2012
     - Updated the readme and license files.

   - Version 1.0.1-s, January 29th, 2012
     - Fixed the declaration of BlazeGears.Formats, which is now a singleton.
     - Fixed the bug where declaring an instance and a static member of the same name would let them coexist, instead of overwriting the prior member.
     - Fixed the bug where the BlazeGears.Class.__super__ method would never return anything.